It’s not a “true fox.”

 These little foxes are active both day and night unless it shares territory with the South American gray fox.
 If there are gray foxes in the area, Darwin’s fox hunts at night while the other fox sleeps.
 This may not be because the gray fox’s trophic level is higher, but because it is an efficient hunting strategy.

-The fox lives in the temperate forests found in Chile.
+The fox lives in the southern temperate forests found in Chile and the island off the coast of Chile, Chiloe.
 It is partial to second-growth forests.

 Darwin’s fox is an omnivore, which is probably another of the evolutionary adaptations necessary for a creature that lives on an island.
 It not only eats smaller animals but fruits, nuts, and seeds.
 It also eats carrion.